Fortum’s Energy Asset Sale Catches Sovereign Wealth Interest

 The power generation and electricity distribution are highly fragmented in the Nordic power market.
 Good for energy consumers, this eats at the profit margins of many utilities.
 In addition, several European energy providers are seeking to offload networks and shed debt.
 This cleansing of the balance sheet allows utilities to focus on power generation and renewable energy.

-Nordic Electricity Distribution[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+Nordic Electricity Distribution[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.